Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Numerical result

 \subsection{\textsf{HiggsTools} constraints}

-In the light Higgs scenario, the direct search constraints of ATLAS and CMS, which are based on decay product observations, were largely implemented in \textsf{HiggsTools}.
-To compare experimental limitations on the parameter space, we projected the surviving samples that satisfied the basic constraints in Sec.
-3.1 onto two-dimensional planes, where the vertical axes represent $\mu_{bb\tau\tau} \equiv \sigma(h)/\sigma_{\text{SM}}(h) \times \text{Br}(h \to a_1 a_1 \to bb\tau\tau)$, as shown in Figure \ref{fig1}.
+The direct search constraints for light Higgs bosons decaying into final states such as $4b$, $\mu\mu bb$ were primarily implemented within \textsf{HiggsTools}.
+To compare experimental limitations on the parameter space in the light Higgs scenario, we projected the surviving samples that satisfied the basic constraints in Sec.~3.1 onto two-dimensional planes, where the vertical axes represent $\mu_{bb\tau\tau} \equiv \sigma(h)/\sigma_{\text{SM}}(h) \times \text{Br}(h \to a_1 a_1 \to bb\tau\tau)$, as shown in Figure \ref{fig1}.
 The left and right panels correspond to the $h_1$ and $h_2$ scenarios, respectively.
 The blue points represent the surviving samples after further constraints of \textsf{HiggsTools}.
-We incorporated the ATLAS constraints \cite{ATLAS2024} on $h \to a_1a_1 \to bb\tau\tau$ (solid line) and excluded the parameter space above this limit.
-Comparative analysis reveals that the upgraded \textsf{HiggsTools} imposes stronger constraints than the legacy \textsf{HiggsSignals}/\textsf{HiggsBounds}.
-Approximately 96.7\% (95.1\%) of the parameter points were excluded in the $h_1$ ($h_2$) scenario.
-In addition, its exclusion power surpasses even the latest direct search limits (solid line), which rely on single-channel analyses.
+The ATLAS constraints \cite{ATLAS2024} on the decay channel $h \to a_1a_1 \to bb\tau\tau$ are applied (the solid line), and all parameter points above this limit are excluded.
+Figure \ref{fig1} reveals that the upgraded \textsf{HiggsTools} imposes more stringent constraints than both the legacy \textsf{HiggsSignals} and \textsf{HiggsBounds}, as well as the ATLAS constraints on $h \to a_1a_1 \to bb\tau\tau$.
 After the constraints from \textsf{HiggsTools} had been applied, the values of $\mu_{bb\tau\tau}$ could reach 1.9\% in the $h_1$ scenario and 2.1\% in the $h_2$ scenario.

-To compare the constraints from \textsf{HiggsBounds} and \textsf{HiggsSignals} on the GNMSSM parameter space in the light Higgs scenario, the parameter samples excluded by \textsf{HiggsTools} in Figure \ref{fig1} are color-coded in Figure \ref{fig2} based on the exclusion source.
-The red diamond points denote samples that only \textsf{HiggsSignals} excluded, the orange square points denote those that only \textsf{HiggsBounds} excluded, and the magenta pentagon points indicate samples that both tools excluded.
-Figure \ref{fig2} demonstrates that \textsf{HiggsBounds} exhibits stronger exclusion power than \textsf{HiggsSignals}.
-Almost no parameter points were only excluded by \textsf{HiggsSignals} (red diamonds), while points excluded by \textsf{HiggsSignals} are almost invariably also excluded by \textsf{HiggsBounds}, as indicated by the dominance of magenta points.
+To compare the constraints from \textsf{HiggsBounds} and \textsf{HiggsSignals} on the GNMSSM parameter points in the light Higgs scenario, the parameter samples excluded by \textsf{HiggsTools} in Figure \ref{fig1} are color-coded in Figure \ref{fig2} based on the exclusion source.
+The red diamond markers represent samples excluded only by \textsf{HiggsSignals}, the orange square markers denote samples excluded only by \textsf{HiggsBounds}, and the magenta pentagon markers indicate samples excluded by both tools.
+Figure \ref{fig2} shows that a small number of parameter points are excluded by \textsf{HiggsSignals}, whereas the vast majority of such points are also excluded by \textsf{HiggsBounds}, indicating that \textsf{HiggsBounds} has stronger exclusion power.
+Table \ref{excludedpoint} shows a detailed summary of surviving and excluded samples obtained using \textsf{HiggsTools}.
+Approximately 96.7\% (94.8\%) of the parameter points were excluded by \textsf{HiggsTools} in the $h_1$ ($h_2$) scenario.